-I think it is true to say that when you are part of a couple, a certain amount of compromise is essential.
+I think it is true to say that, when you are part of a couple, a certain amount of compromise is essential.
 You may find yourself roped in to spending time with someone your partner thinks is hilariously funny, witty or generally good company.
 One man’s meat can so easily be another’s poison, so it’s not surprising that you might find this person’s humour childish, their jokes banal and that they bore the pants off you.

-However positive these very close relationships can be, when they break down for any reason (they shag your husband, are much thinner than you, betray a confidence) it can be absolutely devastating.
+However positive these very close relationships can be, when they break down for any reason (they are much thinner than you, shag your husband, betray a confidence) it can be absolutely devastating.
 At a girly lunch recently, the subject of best friends came up.
-Three out of the four of us had had a traumatic break up with a close girl friend at some point in our lives and we all admitted it had shaken us up and was a long term loss, something we still thought about from time to time.
+Three out of the four of us had had a traumatic break up with a close girl friend at some point in our lives and we all freely admitted it had shaken us, was a serious long term loss and something we still got upset about on a regular basis.

 Anyhow, having said all the above, I have a massively big birthday coming up and, after much thought, have decided to let it slip by.
 Well, not exactly go unmarked.
 That would be a bit depressing.
 But who to celebrate/commiserate this milestone with?
 Well the two people I realise are now my absolute best friends (yes, after all these decades I now have not just one, but two!)
 They just happen to be my relatives – my son and Marvellous-Mother-In-Law.
 And I couldn’t be happier.
 Or, unfortunately, younger!

 If you’d like to read more from Grace, you can do so here.